-The best way to file a complaint is using our complaints form.
-This gives us the information we need to properly address your issue.
+The best way for you to file a complaint is to use our complaints form.
+This gives us the information we need to review your issue.

 |New Zealand callers||0800 274 138|

 Additional countries can now call us for free from Australia, Canada, United States of America, China, Hong Kong Special Administrative Region, South Korea and United Kingdom: